alicegodden/alicegodden.github.io/README.md

 ---

 ## About Me
 Passionate about how the environment affects reproduction and fertility across species.
+I'm currently a senior post-doctoral research scientist at the University of East Anglia, Norwich, UK.
 I'm a computational biologist and bioinformatician specializing in **genomics and RNA biology**.
 My work focuses on developing computational tools and reproducible workflows to analyze complex biological data, particularly **small RNAs and transposable elements**.
 I am passionate about creating open-source software that empowers biologists and facilitates collaborative research.

 ---